 Importantly, the trainee must appreciate that what 'is' to be learnt has to be linked with what 'has' been learnt, if planning is to be effective.
 This means that the process of planning is not really linear in its organization, even though initially the trainee may deem it to be so.
+It should be considered more of a spiral so that elements can be practised and consolidated to support effective learning for pupils.
+The formulation of learning objectives for a future lesson will be dependent on the trainee's interpretation of the pupils' background and the evaluation of the achievement of learning outcomes in the previous lesson.

-It should be considered more of a spiral so that Table 5.3 Measurable outcome verbs to use in the writing of learning outcomes for lessons (adapted from National Coaching Foundation, 1995)
+Table 5.3 Measurable outcome verbs to use in the writing of learning outcomes for lessons (adapted from National Coaching Foundation, 1995)